Kalinga Multi-Use Sapayong (Set of 2 - beaded )

 Bravery - In Kalinga, red is the color of bravery.
 The tiny dots represent the inud-uchan (rain) that fall on the mountains of Kalinga.
 The dots form a greater pattern of interlacing circles and diamonds/hourglass shapes.
 The circles represent eyes that protect the warrior and the diamond/hourglass shape (tinatalaaw) symbolize the passage of day & night .
 A reminder that bravery is a constant choice.

 Healing & Protection - The patterns are symbols typically found on Kalinga shields and used in healing & protection ceremonies.
+Shades of red is the color of life force and protection.
 The anib pattern (shaped like an X) reflects a talisman that Kalinga healers use to touch the members of family to invoke divine protection.
 There are also tiny curves throughout the bandana which are called chuyos.
 The chuyos depict the leaves and trunk of the sturdy fern which are also used for healing & protection.

 Because the artisans create limited numbers per design and vary the design with each batch, patterns and beadwork may vary slightly from these photos.